ThDilos/ThDilos.Fox.Origin/README.md

 	Glow berries/Sweet berries buffed to outmatch golden carrot.(From the base, +4 foodlevel, +16 saturation) Raw/cooked chicken/rabbit/cod/salmon/tropical fish buffed by addition.(From the base, +2 foodlevel, +5 saturation)

+	Chicken and rottenflesh will not give you negative effects.

 	The above foods are edible even foodlevel is at maximum.
 	When consumed, apply regeneration 1 for 3 seconds.

-	All other foods except for 3 golden food are nerfed that they only provide half as much foodlevel,saturation as before.
+	All other foods except for apple, rotten_flesh, 3 golden food are nerfed that they only provide half as much foodlevel,saturation as before.

 -Passive Skill 7
 	**Fast-Paced**